 Two Different Reactions

 There were two different reactions to these set of facts.
 You can agree on the FACTS and disagree on the CONCLUSIONS.
 Just ask Republicans and Democrats today.

 A mass shooting takes place and people die.
 Everyone agrees on the facts.
 One side says that we have a crime problem.
 The other side says it is not a crime problem.
 It is a gun problem.
 We need to get rid of these evil guns.

 Abortion is a real issue in America.
 We can agree on the facts.
 One side says the issue is the taking of human life, innocent human life.
 The other side says the issue is the right of women to control their own bodies.
 Same facts, different conclusions.
 There were two different reactions to this healing by Jesus.

 Now, He heals a man who couldn’t see, couldn’t talk and was demon-possessed.
 The Jews believed that there were certain miracles that only the Messiah would be able to do.
 This must be one of them.
 That was one reaction.

 The Pharisees had a different reaction.
 They said, “It is only by Beelzebul, the prince of demons, that this fellow drives out demons” (Matthew 12:24 NIV).
 This was not said by just anybody.
 They had the same facts, but a different reaction.

-It was not because of a lack of evidence and it was not because of a lack of evidence.
+It was not because of a lack of evidence.
 The evidence was powerful.
 It was undeniable.
 The Pharisees witnessed Jesus heal a man with multiple disabilities.
 They just witnessed an exorcism.
 It happened right before their eyes.
 They were completely unmoved.